 Individual stories allow assigned educators to communicate solely with the family of the selected child, who can then then join the conversation by commenting.

 Now it's time to get creative and write your story in the main text box.
-Use the three orange buttons to upload videos, photos and files to make your post eye catching.
+Upload videos, photos and files to make your post eye catching.

 Engage parents by posing questions to the reader, encouraging them to comment.